Monthly Tech-Tip from Tony Hansen SignUp

 Using milk as a glaze

-Objective: See if it is possible for a potter to create a duplicate of this bowl purchased at Ikea.
+Objective: See if it is possible for a potter to create a duplicate of a bowl purchased at Ikea.
 It is porcelaneous stoneware, not white but very vitreous.
 It is a simple form with a transparent crystal clear glossy glaze.

 At first, I thought my 3D printer was not large enough to make all the parts I needed.
 But could it produce sufficient precision that pieces could be printed in multiple parts, with flanges, and glued or clamped together?
 I wanted to know.